inmanta/inmanta-core/docs/guides/auth.rst

 .. figure:: /guides/images/kc_install.png
    :width: 100%
    :align: center

    Show the correct configuration parameters in JSON format.

 Add a keycloak configuration parameters to the dashboard section of the server configuration file.
+(/etc/inmanta/server.cfg in most installs.)
 This section should already contain enabled=true and the path to the dashboard source.

 Add the realm, auth_url and client_id to the dashboard section.
 Use the parameters from the installation json file created by keycloak.